Man charged with murder in Portland, Ore., shooting at protest against police violence

 It was not immediately clear whether Smith had legal representation.

 Smith had a history of ranting about Black Lives Matter, homeless people and covid-19 regulations including mask mandates, his roommate, Kristine Christenson, told the Oregonian.
+Records show that in 2010, Smith was convicted in Multnomah County of harassment and criminal mischief.

 The authorities this weekend said the investigation into the shooting was “very complicated,” as police said that some witnesses were unwilling to talk to them.
 “Critical evidence was removed from the scene by witnesses,” according to the Multnomah County District Attorney’s office, which asked that the evidence “be returned to investigators immediately.”